 By Stephanie Pappas

-The researchers report their findings online today (March 11) in the International Journal of Epidemiology.
+The researchers report their results online today (Oct.
+18) in the journal Science.